mariano-perez-rodriguez/draupnir/README.md

   <img src="https://github.com/mariano-perez-rodriguez/draupnir/blob/master/doc/inputDiagram.png?raw=true" alt="Input diagram" />
 </p>

-Note that this is the same operation used for output, using the diagonal bits not used then.
+Note that this is the same operation used for output, using the diagonal bits not used then (note, though, that in the diagram we're displaying an _(8 × 8)_-bit state, _not_ a byte-per-byte representation of a 64-bit version of Draupnir).

 After inputting each block, the state change function is applied a configurable number of times (8, by default).